ShawnMcCool/laravel-presentable/README.md

 Presentable provides a presentation layer designed for quick and easy implementation for typical Laravel applications.

-You can see this bundle in use here: [You can see it in use here: https://github.com/ShawnMcCool/laravel-io](You can see it in use here: https://github.com/ShawnMcCool/laravel-io)
+You can see this bundle in use here: [https://github.com/ShawnMcCool/laravel-io](https://github.com/ShawnMcCool/laravel-io)

 ### History